hyperledger/aries-mediator-service/redis-pq-demo/README.md

 docker-compose up --build
 ```

+After establishing a connection with the mediator.
+You can inspect the contents of the redis cluster with the redis-ui container by going to `http://localhost:7843`, if you see any keys in the cluster, then it's connected properly!

 ## Example agents

 If you want to run a set of agents using the mediator, consider the acapy playground demo.